 |Chimera Development Via ES Cell Injection|

 Gene targeting is carried out in mouse embryonic stem (ES) cells in vitro.
 Successfully targeted ES cells are then injected into the blastocoel of 3.5 day old mouse blastocysts.
 Injected embryos are transferred surgically to the uterine horns of appropriately timed pseudopregnant recipient females which are allowed to gestate normally.
-The pups produced will be chimeras, exhibiting patches of coat color from the host embryo and patches from the injected ES clone.
-Chimeric mice must be crossed with wildtype mice to determine if the ES cells can “go germline”, meaning they can contribute to the germline of the chimera and produce offspring arising from an ES cell-derived gamete.
-On average, half of such offspring should inherit the targeted gene.
+If the targeted ES cell clone contributes to the development of the fetus, the pups produced will be chimeras, exhibiting patches of coat color from the host embryo and patches from the injected ES clone.
+Chimeric mice must be crossed with wildtype mice to determine if the ES cells can “go germline,” meaning they can contribute to the germline of the chimera and produce offspring arising from an ES cell-derived gamete.

 Identification Of Chimeras